harjaapdhillon16/nftgenerator/README.md

 https://nft-generator-web3.netlify.app/
 # HOW TO USE THE APP LOCALLY
 GO TO src/utils/unstoppableDomain.ts file
-AT LINE 11 REPLACE PRODUCTION_CREDENTIALS WITH DEV CREDENTIALS
+AT LINE 11 REPLACE productionCredentials WITH DEV CREDENTIALS